Setup a Samba share on Linux via command line

 read only = no

-force user = ariel
+force user = bob

-, which we’ll setup shortly) to access the share after a login prompt.
+The above config will allow a specific user (which we’ll configure to use SMB shortly) to access the share after a login prompt.
 First, let’s explain the options in the smb.conf

 file briefly: